Italian Genealogy Research: Where it Begins

 - Marriage records: Italians kept four types of marriage documents: banns (atto di pubblicazioni/notificazioni), act of solemn promise to celebrate marriage (atto di sollene promessa di celebrare il matrimonio), records (atto di matrimonio) and supplemental documents (processetti/allegati).

 Marriage banns usually provide information about the names, ages, occupations and places of residence of the couple and their parents.
 Sometimes you will find more information in the banns than in the marriage record.
-Prior to about 1865, marriage banns may contain two or three parts; after 1865 they usually are in a single document.
+Prior to about 1865, marriage banns may contain two or three parts.
+However, after 1865 they usually are in a single document.

 The act of solemn promise to celebrate marriage is a promise to marry, not the actual marriage document.
 The couple filed their banns and marriage promise civilly, then proceeded to marry in the church.
 Information about the names, ages, occupations and places of residence of the couple and their parents are provided.
 The date of the couple’s marriage was subsequently added to this document.
 You’ll find this document for pre-1866 records in most parts of Italy, in the same places birth records are kept.